Birth Year

 Benefits lost to the earnings cap are not gone forever, they are merely deferred.
 For example, say you claimed retirement benefits at 62 and continue to work.
 And assume over the next four years, you forfeited 24 months of Social Security benefits due to excess earnings.
 When you reach your full retirement age, SSA will recalculate your benefits, adding back any months you forfeited because of the earnings cap.
 Going forward, SSA would pay you a larger monthly benefit as if you had claimed at age 64 rather than 62 (62 + 24 months of forfeited benefits).

 Sometimes people who retire in midyear may have already earned more than the annual earnings limit.
-That’s why there is a special rule that applies to earnings in the first year in retirement.
-This could help thousands of older workers who lost their jobs due to the pandemic-induced recession.
+That’s why there is a special rule that applies to earnings in the first year in retirement as was the case for thousands of older workers who lost their jobs due to the pandemic‐induced recession.

 For more information, see “How Work Affects Your Benefits”.